thursdaybw/BasiqVoyager/web/docs/Phase_8_-_Consent_UI_Flow_&_Redirect_URL_Setup-blog.md

 Our hands-on experience with the Basiq API and dashboard provided valuable insights.
 While we encountered errors, each one offered a learning opportunity.
 The "Route Not Found" error from both our script and the Interactive API Tool was particularly enlightening, suggesting potential issues on Basiq's end or with their CloudFront configuration.

 ### Next Steps:

 Our journey isn't over.
 We aim to check the user's consents using the API next as it now likely has a consent attached.
 Even if we couldn't establish a bank connection, the user might still have given their consent.
 We're eager to see if this is reflected in the API's response.

+## Continuing Our Journey with Basiq's API

+### Blog: BasiqVoyager - Navigating API Challenges and Discovering CloudFront Issues

+After our initial journey with the Basiq API, where we delved deep into the "Consent" step and tried to integrate it into our PHP application, we encountered several challenges.
+Here's a continuation of our experiences and the insights we've gathered:

+#### Exploring the User's Dashboard

+While navigating through the user's area of the Basiq dashboard, we made a significant discovery.
+We found that we could directly view and manage consents for a user.
+This feature allowed us to:

+- View the status and scopes of any consents.
+- Remove consents if needed.

+This direct access provided us with a clearer picture of the user's interactions with the platform and their consent status.

+#### Encountering the 403 Error

+Our next step was to use the interactive API form provided by Basiq.
+Upon entering the user's ID, we were met with a 403 error.
+This error, which typically indicates a permissions issue, hinted at "insufficient rights to a resource."
+This led us to believe that our Application JWT access token might have expired.
+JWT tokens are time-sensitive, and their expiration can lead to such errors.

+To address this, we used our `generate_and_output_token.php` script to generate a fresh JWT token, ensuring that our subsequent API requests would have the necessary permissions.

+#### The Recurring "Route Not Found" Error

+Even with a new JWT token, we faced the "Route not found for this API version." error again.
+This recurring issue was puzzling, especially since we were following the Basiq documentation closely.

+## The Suspicion Around CloudFront

+CloudFront, Amazon's content delivery network (CDN) service, came into the spotlight.
+If Basiq is using CloudFront for their API, any misconfigurations or issues with CloudFront could lead to the errors we were experiencing.
+The "Route not found" error, which is atypical for an API endpoint that should exist, suggested a potential issue with how CloudFront was routing the requests to the Basiq API.

+Given this observation, we began to suspect that the root cause of our challenges might lie with CloudFront.
+It's possible that there's a misconfiguration on Basiq's end or that CloudFront is caching an older version of the API.

+## Reflections and Next Steps

+Our journey with the Basiq API has been filled with learning opportunities.
+Each challenge, from understanding the "Consent" step to navigating API errors, has provided us with valuable insights.
+The discovery around CloudFront, in particular, has given us a direction to explore further.

+As we move forward, our plan is to:

+- Reach out to Basiq's support with our findings to gain more clarity.
+- Explore potential solutions or workarounds for the CloudFront issue.
+- Continue to document our experiences, challenges, and solutions to provide a comprehensive guide for others navigating the Basiq integration.

+Stay tuned as we continue our journey, face new challenges, and share our insights.
+Until next time, happy coding!